SpaceX Cargo Dragon Splashes Down Loaded With Science Experiments

-Category: Space Hits: 1The insignia for the SpaceX CRS-21 mission that saw the upgraded Cargo Dragon resupply ship automatically dock to the Harmony module’s space-facing international docking adapter, a first for a U.S. commercial cargo spacecraft.
+Category: Space Hits: 2The insignia for the SpaceX CRS-21 mission that saw the upgraded Cargo Dragon resupply ship automatically dock to the Harmony module’s space-facing international docking adapter, a first for a U.S. commercial cargo spacecraft.

 SpaceX’s upgraded Dragon cargo spacecraft splashed down at 8:26 p.m.
 EST west of Tampa off the Florida coast, marking the return of the company’s 21st contracted cargo resupply mission to the International Space Station for NASA.
 The spacecraft carried more than 4,400 pounds of valuable scientific experiments and other cargo back to Earth.